StackArchitect/StackArchitect/README.md

   <img src="https://raw.githubusercontent.com/BrunnerLivio/brunnerlivio/master/images/noframes.gif" alt="Microsoft Internet Explorer" />
 </div>

-- **Updated:** Mon Sep 22 2025
+- **Updated:** Tue Sep 23 2025
-- **Quote of the Day:** *“Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand.” – Martin Fowler*
+- **Quote of the Day:** *“Walking on water and developing software from a specification are easy if both are frozen.” – Edward V. Berard*